socialvibe/truex-ads-docs/roku_tar_choice_card_config_params.md

 ### Animation

 TruexAdRenderer (TAR) has hard coded button sprite animations which grow the interact or watch button by 10% when selected.
-This behavior applies to both static and video choice cards.
+This behavior applies to both static and video choice cards, and currently cannot be customized or disabled.

 ### Countdown Timer

-Countdown timers are currently unsupported on TruexAdRenderer (TAR), their addition is tracked in [CTV-2159](https://truextech.atlassian.net/browse/CTV-2159).
+Countdown timers are currently unsupported on TruexAdRenderer (TAR), their potential addition is tracked in [CTV-2159](https://truextech.atlassian.net/browse/CTV-2159).

 ### Choice Card Sprite Images